bookofproofs/bookofproofs.github.io/_sources/history/20th-century/khaketla.md

 * Mosisili now appointed Khaketla as the Minister of Education and Training, a position she held until 2012.
 * On 30 March 2015 Khaketla was appointed Minister of Finance and, in November 2015, she presided over the 102nd session of the African, Caribbean and Pacific Group of States Council of Ministers.
 * This collapse in the coalition was caused by problems which had Khaketla at its centre.
-* The political difficulties arose through accusations that Khaketla had used her position to demand a large bribe to ensure that the contract for the government's fleet was awarded to Lebelonyane Fleet Solutions Joint Venture.
 * The then finance minister Dr 'Mamphono Khaketla was accused of soliciting a M4 million bribe from the directors of Lebelonyane Fleet Services in exchange for a government fleet tender.
 * Dr Khaketla denied the allegation.
 * The Directorate on Corruption and Economic Offences insists Khaketla allegedly solicited a bribe in exchange for a government fleet tender.